Author and Educator

 - 1/2 cup dry white wine

-Melt the 6 tablespoons butter in a heavy saucepan.
-When it bubbles, add the onion and sauté until just wilted down to a delicate pale gold.
+In a heavy saucepan, melt 6 tablespoons butter over medium heat.
+When it begins to bubble, add onion and sauté until softened and translucent, 7 to 10 minutes.
 Add the rice and toss it around with a wooden spoon to coat it well with butter, but do not let it brown.

-When the rice is tender to the bite and almost dry, stir in the rest of the butter and Parmesan cheese.
+When the rice is tender to the bite and almost dry, stir in the remaining 3 tablespoons butter and Parmesan cheese.
 The grains of rice will be soft and creamy, yet separate.
+Serve immediately.
+Garnish with additional freshly grated cheese, if you’d like.